Images for illustrative purposes only

 Your information stays with us and private payment

 Femodene is a contraceptive pill used to prevent pregnancy.

 Femodene contains two types of female sex hormones, oestrogen and progestogen.
 These hormones work in three different ways to protect against pregnancy; by preventing an egg being released from your ovaries; by making the fluid (mucus) in your cervix thicker, which makes it more difficult for sperm to enter the womb; and by preventing the lining of your womb thickening enough for an egg to grow in it.

 Using Femodene provides women with protection against unwanted pregnancies, allowing them more freedom with both their daily lives and sex lives.
 Because of the hormones it contains, Femodene can also help to regulate a woman’s menstrual cycle, or stop symptoms altogether for those who suffer badly.

-When it comes to contraceptive pills, there are two different types; the combined pill and the progestogen-only pill (also known as POP).
+When it comes to contraceptive pills, there are two different types of pills; the combined and the progestogen-only (also known as POP).
 Femodene fits into the first category, which are popular among women as they are a reliable and reversible method of contraception, plus it doesn’t interrupt sex.
 Femodene can also make your periods regular, lighter and less painful.

 How do I use Femodene?

 Femodene is a prescription-only medication.
 Always follow the advice of your doctor and read the patient information leaflet provided in the medication packet.
 Take the tablets orally by swallowing whole with some water.

 When starting Femodene, you should take the first tablet on the first day of your next period to ensure you have protection from the first pill.